Zachary-Klouchnikov/Lab-10-Team-Project/README.md

-The following repository contains the SteamWrapped program designed to act as an aggregation of Steam user statistics.
+The following repository contains the Steam Wrapped program designed to act as an aggregation of Steam user statistics.

 WARNING: API key may no longer be active